FREQUENTLY ASKED QUESTIONS

 What do we normally eat?

-Every week, volunteers buy their groceries together using the $30 fee that they all pay.
+Every week, volunteers buy their groceries together from the budget.
 With this money volunteers buy a range of local fruits and vegetables as well as bread, cheese, eggs and dried goods such as pasta, rice and other grains.
 Luxuries such as meat, fish and sweets can be bought but must be paid with volunteers own money.
 Therefore, volunteers eat a vegetarian based menu.

 Are there shops and supermarkets in Salasaca?